vacu9708/Shopping-mall/README.md

 ## Redis
 - For storing data good to cache such as refresh tokens, (wishlist, shopping cart)
-- For request rate limit
+- For limiting the rate of requests coming into the gateway using the Request rate limiter

 ## Spring cloud gateway
 - Spring cloud gateway acts as a router that forwards incoming requests to the appropriate downstream microservices based on the defined routes.